krikis/nomad/README.markdown

 ***

-For more information on this project, read the [master thesis](https://github.com/krikis/nomad/blob/master/doc/thesis.pdf?raw=true).
+For more information on this project, please read the [master thesis](https://github.com/krikis/nomad/blob/master/doc/thesis.pdf?raw=true).